 In Switzerland I’ve met co-workers from different backgrounds.
 One was from Turkey; he works in research and development.
 He says that he began looking for a German tutor the day after the 2016 coup d’état attempt in Turkey.
 A medical doctor with progressive views, with a wife and child, he already spoke excellent English, but knew that speaking German, he could find work in either Germany or Switzerland, where there would more professional opportunities for him, but more important, where he and his family would be away from the vagaries of Turkish politics.
-There are others: a product manager, from a former French-colony in North Africa, she studied at prestigious French university, then obtained a PhD in bio-medical engineering, especially interesting, her being an Arab studying in chauvinist, Catholic France, in a male dominated field.
+There are others: a product manager, from a former French-colony in North Africa, she studied at prestigious French university, then obtained a PhD in bio-medical engineering; especially interesting is her being an Arab studying in chauvinist, Catholic France, in a male dominated field.
 There are more that came for a better life: a doctor from Serbia, another from China, a respiratory therapist from Columbia.

 All of them left their homelands, and their ability, their intelligence, and determination, was as important as the opportunity.
 Certainly France and Switzerland benefited from having these people come to work in their country.
 The home countries are the poorer for having lost them.